gonzex/test_abidocs/doc/tutorials/bse.md

 ---
 authors: MG, MS
-title: Lesson on Bethe-Salpeter calculations
 ---

 # Lesson on Bethe-Salpeter calculations

+## Absorption spectra including excitonic effects.

 This lesson discusses how to calculate the macroscopic dielectric function including excitonic effects within the Bethe-Salpeter (BS) approach.